Diabetic retinopathy: Signs and symptoms

 Nearly all people with diabetes develop some degree of retina damage ("retinopathy") over several decades with the disease.
 For many, that damage can only be detected by a retinal exam, and has no noticeable effect on vision.
 Over time, progressive retinal damage may appear on a retinal exam, first with small bulges in retinal blood vessels called microaneurysms.
 Then larger abnormalities in retinal vessels: cotton wool spots, hemorrhages, lipid deposits called "hard exudates", intraretinal microvascular abnormalities, and abnormal-looking retinal veins.
-Eventually, many progress to a stage where new blood vessels grow throughout the retina.
+Eventually, many progress to a stage called "proliferative retinopathy", where new blood vessels grow throughout the retina.
 These new blood vessels often break and bleed.
 Minor bleeding can cause dark floating spots obstructing vision; major bleeding can completely block vision.

 Around half of people with diabetic retinopathy develop swelling of the macula, called macular edema, which can begin at any time.
 If the swelling occurs near the center of the macula, it can cause vision disruptions ranging from mildly blurred vision to severe loss of the center of an affected person's visual field.
 Left untreated, around 30% of those with such swelling experience vision disruption over the next 3–5 years.
 Macular edema is the most common cause of vision loss in people with diabetic retinopathy.

 The repeated processes of blood vessel growth, swelling, and scarring can eventually cause retinal detachment, which manifests as the sudden appearance of dark floating spots, flashes of light, or blurred vision.

 Causes

 Diabetic retinopathy is caused by prolonged high blood glucose damaging the small blood vessels of the retina, though the mechanism by which this occurs is unknown.
 Progression of diabetic retinopathy is accompanied by loss of capillary cells, increased blood vessel permeability in the retina, and altered retinal blood flow, all of which can reduce the amount of blood oxygen that gets delivered to the retina.
 Poor oxygenation of tissues drives the formation of new blood vessels throughout the retina, resulting in the proliferative stage of disease.
 These new blood vessels tend to rupture easily, causing bleeding within the eye, scarring, and damage to the retina or macula.
-Recent evidence has found a strong association between diabetic retinopathy and inflammation.